mollyim/mollyim-android/README.md

 ## Introduction

 Back in 2018, Signal allowed the user to set a passphrase to secure the local message database.
 But this option was removed with the introduction of full-disk encryption on Android.
-Molly bring it back again with additional security features.
+Molly brings it back again with additional security features.

 Molly is updated every two weeks to include the latest Signal changes and bug fixes.